The Rhino Momma Project

 Looking for a mate, they purchased a white rhino cow with a heifer (female) calf from a game auction in May 2012.
 It was at this stage that they fell in love with rhinos and decided they want to help save this iconic species from extinction by breeding as many as possible of them, in order to try to repopulate Namibia and Africa with rhinos.

-They turned to John Hume in South Africa, the largest rhino farmer in the world, to see why his breeding program is such a success and to acquire the necessary knowledge to avoid making costly mistakes, then went on to continue building their breeding stock with additional purchases until December 2015, during which time they had 62 rhinos.
-So far, since January 2013 until now, 73 calves have been born on their reserve.
+They turned to John Hume in South Africa, the largest rhino farmer in the world, to see why his breeding program is such a success and to acquire the necessary knowledge to avoid making costly mistakes, then went on to continue building their breeding stock with additional purchases until December 2015.
+So far, since January 2013 until March 2022, 124 calves have been born on the reserve!

 Their goal is to continue breeding these magnificent animals to try and repopulate Namibia, Africa and hopefully the rest of the world.
-They currently have 44 mature breeding cows and 9 mature breeding bulls in 3 separate, large breeding camps (3 706 acres each), which have the potential to deliver an average of 18-21 calves per year.
-They hope to build up their mature breeding females to 60, which will yield 24 to 28 calves per year.
+They currently have breeding animals in 3 separate, large breeding camps (3 706 acres each).
+They hope to build up their breeding capacity to 30+ calves per year.

 Financial challenges led to the formation of the Rhino Momma Project.